Azcapotzalco

-Azcapotzalco (Āzcapōtzalco /nah/; /es/; from āzcapōtzalli “anthill” + -co “place”; literally, “In the place of the anthills”) is a borough (demarcación territorial) in Mexico City.
+Azcapotzalco (Āzcapōtzalco /nah/; /es/; from āzcapōtzalli "anthill" + -co "place"; literally, "In the place of the anthills") is a borough (demarcación territorial) in Mexico City.
 Azcapotzalco is in the northwestern part of Mexico City.

-The town began in the pre-Hispanic era and was the seat of the Tepanec dominion until the Aztec Triple Alliance overthrew it.
-After that it was a rural farming area becoming part of the Federal District of Mexico City in the mid-19th century.
-In the 20th century the area was engulfed by the urban sprawl of Mexico City.
-Today it is 100% urbanized and is a center of industry.
+The town was founded in the pre-Hispanic era and was the seat of the Tepanec dominion until the Aztec Triple Alliance overthrew it.
+In the centuries that followed it was a rural farming area.
+In the mid-19th century it became part of the Federal District of Mexico City, and in the 20th century it was engulfed by the urban sprawl of Mexico City.
+Today it is 100% urbanized and is a centre of industry.